preddy727/aksprivatecluster/README.md

 ```
- 3) Create a private link service to the load balancer for the ingress.
+ 3) Create a private link service to the load balancer resource id.

- 4) Create a private endpoint pointing at the resource id of the pls
+ 4) Create a private endpoint pointing at the resource id of the pls.

- az network private-endpoint create --name PrivateingressEndpoint2 --resource-group Bastion --vnet-name BastionVMVNET --subnet BastionPESubnet2 --private-connection-resource-id <plsresourceid> --connection-name myingressConnection

 ### Daemonset deployment
 1)	Please go through this forked git repo to look at the code for the daemonset, configmap and docker file: https://github.com/naveedzaheer/AKSNodeInstaller